canndrew/netsim/docs/06_latency.md

 }
 ```

-This virtual network had two nodes connected together with the router and
+This virtual network has two nodes connected together via a router, with the
-client node is under NAT device:
+client node behind a NAT:

 ```
                       +--------+